spacelift-flows-apps/flows-app-datadog/README.md

 The **Subscribe to Monitor** block allows you to listen for real-time monitor alerts.

+To receive alerts, you must configure your DataDog monitors to send notifications to the webhook.
+In your monitor's notification settings, add the webhook name (created by this app) to the notification list.

 ## Support

 For issues or feature requests, please check the DataDog API documentation: